Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Full Coupled Cluster Equations: Acknowledgements

 The discrete inf-sup condition \eqref{eq:inv_new_4} has been established in Lemma \ref{lem:Galerkin_inv_1} with constant $\Upsilon_K = \dfrac{\nicefrac{\gamma_K}{\omega_K} - \varepsilon_K}{\Theta_K}$ which will obviously be positive for all $K$ sufficiently large since $\varepsilon_K \to 0$.
 It therefore remains to establish the approximability result \eqref{eq:inv_new_5} but this is a simple consequence of the previously exploited fact that the union of subspaces $\underset{K\geq N}{\cup} \mathbb{V}_K$ is dense in $\mathbb{V}$ together with the fact that, as shown in the proof of Lemma \ref{lem:Galerkin_inv_1}, the constant $\gamma_K$ is uniformly bounded below in $K$ and the constant $\Theta_K$ is uniformly bounded above in $K$. \end{proof}

 We conclude this section with several remarks.

 \begin{remark}[Necessity of Assumptions of Lemma \ref{lem:Galerkin_inv_1} in Theorem \ref{thm:Galerkin_full_CC}]~

 Consider the setting of Lemma \ref{lem:Galerkin_inv_1} and Theorem \ref{thm:Galerkin_full_CC} and recall in particular the assumption that any isolated, simple eigenpair of the electronic Hamiltonian can be approximated by a sequence of simple eigenpairs of the Full-CI Hamiltonian as expressed through Equation \eqref{eq:new_hassan_0}.
-It is readily seen from the proof of Lemma \ref{lem:Galerkin_inv_1} that this assumption is not required if one considers invertibility of the CC Fréchet derivative $\mD \mathcal{f}(t^*_{\rm GS})$ on $\mathbb{V}_K$ since in this case, the discrete inf-sup condition for the shifted Full-CI Hamiltonian ${H}_K- \mathcal{E}^*_{\rm GS}$ on $\{\Psi^*_{\rm FCI}\}^{\perp} \subset \mathcal{V}_K$ can be replaced with the coercivity of the shifted electronic Hamiltonian ${H}- \mathcal{E}^*_{\rm GS}$ on $\{\Psi^*_{\rm GS}\}^{\perp} \subset \widehat{\mathcal{H}}^1$.
-In this special case therefore, the proof of Lemma \ref{lem:Galerkin_inv_1} holds without any assumption.
-Thus we can deduce the asymptotic local well-posedness of the Full-CC equations in a finite-basis \eqref{eq:Galerkin_Full_CC} in a neighbourhood of $\bt_{\rm GS}^* \in \mathbb{V}$ according to Theorem \ref{thm:Galerkin_full_CC} without any assumptions. \end{remark}
+It is readily seen from the proof of Lemma \ref{lem:Galerkin_inv_1} that this assumption is not required if one considers invertibility of the CC Fréchet derivative $\mD \mathcal{f}(\bt^*)$ on $\mathbb{V}_K$ at $\bt^* = \bt^*_{\rm FCI}$.
+Indeed, in this special case, the discrete inf-sup condition for the shifted Full-CI Hamiltonian ${H}_K- \mathcal{E}^*$ on $\{\Psi^*_K\}^{\perp} \subset \mathcal{V}_K$ can be replaced with the coercivity of the shifted electronic Hamiltonian ${H}- \mathcal{E}^*_{\rm GS}$ on $\{\Psi^*_{\rm GS}\}^{\perp} \subset \widehat{\mathcal{H}}^1$.
+In this special case therefore, the proof of Lemma \ref{lem:Galerkin_inv_1} holds without any assumption beyond the simplicity of the ground state energy and the intermediate normalisability of the ground state wave-function.
+Thus we can deduce the asymptotic local well-posedness of the Full-CC equations in a finite-basis \eqref{eq:Galerkin_Full_CC} in a neighbourhood of $\bt_{\rm GS}^* \in \mathbb{V}$ according to Theorem \ref{thm:Galerkin_full_CC} without any additional assumptions. \end{remark}

 \begin{remark}[Comparing the Conclusions of Theorems \ref{thm:CC_truncated_full} and \ref{thm:Galerkin_full_CC}]~

 Consider the settings of Theorems \ref{thm:CC_truncated_full} and \ref{thm:Galerkin_full_CC}.
 Let us emphasise here that, in contrast to Theorem \ref{thm:CC_truncated_full}, Theorem \ref{thm:Galerkin_full_CC} does not explicitly require that the ground state wave-function in $\mathcal{V}_K$ of the Full-CI Hamiltonian be intermediately normalisable or that the associated ground state eigenvalue be simple.
 Instead these properties are inherited (for $K$ large enough) from the properties of the exact electronic Hamiltonian ${H} \colon \widehat{\mathcal{H}}^1 \rightarrow \widehat{\mathcal{H}}^{-1}$ thanks to the density of the $N$-particle approximation spaces $\{\mathcal{V}_K\}_{K\geq N}$ in $\widehat{\mathcal{H}}^1$.
 More significantly, Theorem \ref{thm:Galerkin_full_CC} provides error estimates for the Full-CC equations in a finite basis with respect to the zeros of the exact (infinite-dimensional) coupled cluster function. \end{remark}